Force67/equilibrium/base/readme.md

 Our mission is to build a library that covers all the basic needs of a cxx application in a portable and uniform way.

 *Most importantly, we want to:*
+- be portable, while...
-- cover all basic needs of a modern cxx application and then some
+- ...covering all basic needs of a modern cxx application and then some
 - aim for maximum test coverage
 - use _sensible_ modern cxx, without any STL whereever possible
 - have speed by default as our goal